 It's hard to know how long it will take to get hired, because there are a variety of factors involved.
 Your skills and experience, of course, but also your location, the economy, the demand for people with your background, the type of job you're looking for and the local job market all figure in.

 So, the answer is that it depends.
-If you're looking for a summer job or a job for after graduation, give yourself as much time as possible.
+It's important to give yourself as much time as possible because it could take longer than you might expect.
 If you're moving, it's a good idea to start your job search before you move.
 Here are tips on when to start a job search:

 - Starting a Job Search Before Your Quit